Canada Post cracks down on Nunavut loophole to get free Amazon Prime shipping

-Amanda Eecherk is worried her grocery bills will skyrocket after Canada Post closed a loophole that people across Nunavut were using to stock their pantries with items shipped for free through Amazon Prime.
+Amanda Eecherk is worried her grocery bills will skyrocket after Canada Post closed a loophole that people across Nunavut were using to stock their pantries with items shipped for free through Amazon Prime AMZN-Q.

-A can of tomatoes costs $10 in Rankin Inlet, says the 42-year-old mother.
+A can of tomatoes costs $10 in Rankin Inlet, the 42-year-old mother says.

 “Amazon provided the relief that we needed,” she said.

-Amazon’s paid subscription service provides free delivery for online shopping across Canada except for remote locations, the company said in an email.
+Amazon.com Inc.’s paid subscription service provides free delivery for online shopping across Canada except for remote locations, the company said in an e-mail.
 While customers in Iqaluit qualify for the offer, all other communities in Nunavut are excluded.

 The loophole was closed after Canada Post ramped up enforcement of its long-standing policy to return items with wrong addresses in Nunavut.